 What does this mean for Switzerland?

-Switzerland has taken a different path when it comes to cannabis.
-In this country, the trade and consumption of cannabis with a THC content of more than 1% is illegal, but the market for CBD products has developed strongly in recent years.
-Developments in Germany and the USA , however, raise the question of whether and when Switzerland will also introduce further legalization of cannabis legalization of cannabis.
+Switzerland has taken a different path with regard to cannabis.
+In Germany, the trade and consumption of cannabis with a THC content of more than 1 % is illegal, but the market for CBD products has developed strongly in recent years.
+Developments in Germany and the USA , however, raise the question of whether and when Switzerland will also consider further legalization of cannabis will be considered.

 Our opportunities and challenges for the future